 Dr Balasubramaniam points out that two government cadres are needed - one for public health and the other for healthcare.
-'We had such a system 20 years ago.
+"We had such a system 20 years ago.
 We are now lobbying with the government to revive the public health cadre and appoint District Health Officers and Taluk Health Officers.
 Though some colleges offer a two-year Master of Public Health (MPH) degree, only doctors are eligible."

-We are lobbying with the government to demystify these courses the way the US did and allow science graduates to apply for public health courses," he says.
+'We are lobbying with the government to demystify these courses the way the US did and allow science graduates to apply for public health courses," he says.

 Getting doctors for rural PHCs is a major headache for the government of Karnataka.
 It recently issued an ordinance making rural service mandatory for MBBS graduates.
-The ordinance has duced a similar incentive."
-GRAAM's project also has wider connotations.
-It could be used to assess other public services at the grassroots, for instance, ration shops and schools.
-"It's cost- effective, fast, has very low error margin and can be done without much manpower, as compared to manual surveys," says Dr Balasubramaniam.
+The ordinance has been awaiting the President's assent.

 "Don't legislate, provide incentives instead," says Dr Balasubramaniam.
 "You can start a three-year course on primary healthcare.
 Assam has a fouryear course for rural doctors.
 Tamil Nadu provides an incentive to attract doctors to rural areas.
 Medical graduates who serve for five years get preference in the quota of post-graduate seats in medical colleges.
-Kerala has intro-
+Kerala has introduced a similar incentive."